-G. OPTIONAL HOLIDAYS
+G. OPTIONAL HOLIDAY

-Employees may only use ONE of the Optional Holidays per calendar year at the discretion of the Department Director who is responsible for continued departmental operations.
+Employees may only use ONE Optional Holiday per calendar year at the discretion of the Department Director who is responsible for continued departmental operations.

-Policy: Insurance Policy No. 500.03
+Policy: Insurance

 Our mission is to promote health awareness and to encourage healthy lifestyles.
 Our goal is to improve employee health and increase employee moral by offering preventative health care programs and motivate employees to be proactive about personal health and wellness.